Your cart

 How to Wear Perfume: 15 Tips and Tricks

-Cómo usar perfume: 15 Consejos y trucos
+Cómo usar perfume: 15 Consejos y trucos - Parfumerie d'Aquitaine

 1. Find your favorite perfume

-2. Choose the right concentration
+2. Choose the appropriate concentration

-You will know then that these concentrations vary from perfume to perfume and affect sillage and projection, along with a few other subtle things.
+You will then know that these concentrations vary from one perfume to another and affect the sillage and projection, along with some other subtle things.

 All scented products fall into one of these main categories: